The HEMCO configuration file

 YYYYMMDD hhmnss

-Sets the diagnostic time period to an interval specified by a 15-digit string with year-month-day, hour-minute-second.
-For example:
+Sets the diagnostic period to a 15-digit string (year-month-day hour-minute-second)

 • 00010000 000000 will generate diagnostic output once per year.